Larsvanderlaan/causalGLM-depreciated-/README.md

 # causalGLM

-## Semiparametric generalized linear models for causal inference using targeted machine-learning
+## Semiparametric high-dimensional generalized linear models for causal inference using targeted machine-learning

 It is possible to get robust and efficient inference for causal quantities using machine-learning.
 Specially in the search for answers to causal questions, assuming parametric models can be dangerous.
-With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.One way of mitigating this challenge is to instead assume a parametric model for only the feature of the data-generating distribution that you care about.
+With even a seemingly small amount of confounding and misspecificaton, they can give biased answers.
+One way of mitigating this challenge is to instead assume a parametric model for only the feature of the data-generating distribution that you care about.
 That is, assume a semiparametric model!
 Let the data speak for itself and use machine-learning to model the nuisance features of the data that are not directly related to your causal question.
 Why worry about things that don't matter for your question (and can only hurt you)?
 It is not worth the risk of being wrong.

 In this package, we utilize targeted machine-learning to generalize the parametric generalized linear models commonly used for treatment effect estimation (e.g. the R package glm) to the world of semi and nonparametric models.
-There is virtually no loss in precision/p-values/confidence-interval-widths with these methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
+There is virtually no loss in precision/p-values/confidence-interval-widths with these semiparametric methods relative to parametric generalized linear models, but the bias reduction from these methods can be substantial!
 These methods even work well with small sample sizes (simulations show robust inference is possible even when sample sizes are as small as 30-150).
 We employ auto-machine-learning that adapts the aggressiveness of the ML algorithms with sample size, thereby allowing for robust and correct inference in a diverse range of settings.
+Specifically, the methods implement targeted maximum likelihood estimation (TMLE) which simulations suggest is more robust than estimating-equation-based estimators and leads to noticable improvements in confidence interval coverage (as high as 5-10%) in higher dimensional settings (even d >= 4) with small sample sizes (n = 50-250).

-This package supports:
+This package supports the estimands:

 1. Conditional average treatment effect estimation with "spCATE".
 (Causal semiparametric linear regression with general link functions)
 2. Conditional odds ratio estimation between two binary variables with "spOR".
 (Causal semiparametric logistic regression)
 3. Conditional relative risk regression for nonnegative outcomes and a binary treatment with "spRR".
 (Causal semiparametric log-linear relative-risk regression with general link functions)

+Also supports:
+1. High dimensional covariates
+2. General machine-learning tools with the tlverse/sl3 ecosystem
+3. Prebuilt in machine-learning routines for diverse settings and immediate use.

+Simulations suggest:
+1. Robust finite sample performance even when sample size is as low as n = 50-100
+2. Robust performance with higher dimensional model specifications for the CATE/RR/OR
+3. Comparable estimator variance, power and confidence-interval width relative to parametric generalized linear models (glm) even with the significantly relaxed model assumptions
+4. Substantially outperforms competing methods like semiparametric estimating-equation estimators and Double-Machine-Learning in certain realistic settings.